hornang/nautograf/README.md

 Nonetheless, the current implementation can display the most prominent S-57 features such as land areas, depth areas and depth numbers.
 Chart navigation works by using conventional _zoom to cursor_ or pinch zoom on touch capable devices.

-If you are running Windows you can fetch the latest release in the [Microsoft Store](https://apps.microsoft.com/store/detail/nautograf/9NP97HF6LW08).
-But note that the release is usually much older than the code in the `main` branch.

 Nautograf only supports _oesu_ charts from [o-charts.org](https://www.o-charts.org).
 Nautograf uses OpenCPN's decryption engine _oexserverd_ to decrypt the charts on the fly.
-The decryption mechanism is only implemented in the Windows version of Nautograf.
 You can read more about that in the [oesenc-export](https://github.com/hornang/oesenc-export) repository.

 ## Windows build instructions